sanjdi/Banking-App/README.md

 * yield: string - Specify the interest payment type.
 Allowed values are *RE_INVEST* or *INCOME_STREAM*

 ### Maintainability
+Bellow scenarios describe how you can extend the application

-1. To add new frequency that interest is paid. ie. compound the interest "WEEKLY"
+**Scenario 1:** Add new frequency that interest is paid. ie. compound the interest "WEEKLY"

 * Add "WEEKLY" value to CompoundingType enum
 ```sh